MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Learning Theory; Book.
   - <details><summary>Digest</summary> The goal of the class (and thus of this textbook) is to present old and recent results in learning theory for the most widely-used learning architectures.
 This class is geared towards theory-oriented students as well as students who want to acquire a basic mathematical understanding of algorithms used throughout machine learning and associated fields that are significant users of learning methods such as computer vision or natural language processing.

+- Understanding the Regularity of Self-Attention with Optimal Transport. [[paper]](https://arxiv.org/abs/2312.14820)
+  - Valérie Castin, Pierre Ablin, Gabriel Peyré.
+  - Key Word: Self-Attention; Optimal Transport.
+  - <details><summary>Digest</summary> This paper analyzes the robustness of self-attention mechanisms in Transformers from a theoretical perspective.
+It studies the local Lipschitz constant of self-attention as a way to measure robustness agnostic to specific attacks.
+Using a measure-theoretic framework with the Wasserstein distance, it derives bounds on the Lipschitz constant on compact input spaces, showing it grows exponentially with input radius.
+It also finds measures with high Lipschitz constants typically have unbalanced mass concentrated in a few locations.
+Finally, it examines self-attention stability under perturbations changing token numbers, identifying a "mass splitting" phenomenon where duplicating tokens before perturbation can be a more effective attack.

 - Challenges with unsupervised LLM knowledge discovery. [[paper]](https://arxiv.org/abs/2312.10029)
   - Sebastian Farquhar, Vikrant Varma, Zachary Kenton, Johannes Gasteiger, Vladimir Mikulik, Rohin Shah.
   - Key Word: Large Language Model; Unsuperivsed Knowledge Discovery.